mikolajsemeniuk/SQL_Pack/T-SQL/1. Variables/README.md

 * Save value from certain column and certain row even if You don't have 'ID' column to string variable.
 * Save whole certain row if You don't have 'ID' column to string variable.
 * Save whole column row to string variable.
-* Declare and temporary table for store certain rows
+* Declare and temporary table for store certain rows.

 ## Declare int
 Declare and assign sample int